qunovo/NLPrompt/README.md

-# NLPrompt: Noise-Label Prompt Learning for Vision-Language Models
+# NLPrompt: Noise-Label Prompt Learning for Vision-Language Models (CVPR 2025)

 This is the implementation of our paper [NLPrompt: Noise-Label Prompt Learning for Vision-Language Models](https://arxiv.org/abs/2412.01256).